cyrilbois/developer-playbook/adr/2018-02-19 General Technlogy or Vendor specific stack.md

-# _Select an application runtime_

-To run the applications I need to decide which platform to chose.
+# _Select a general technology or vendor specific stack_

+To add smart features to automate my job I need a data pipeline this could be a vendor neutral which is harder to maintain and takes longer to setup but can be ported to other platforms or a AWS specific setup.

 ## Considered Alternatives

-* AWS Lambda
-* AWS EKS \(Kubernetes + Helm + Istio\)
+* AWS Sagemaker
+* Kubernetes with Tensorflow

 ## Decision Outcome

-* Chosen Alternative: AWS Lamda
+* Chosen Alternative: AWS Sagemaker

-* _Currently Istio as well as EKS is still in beta and for private projects AWS Lambda is the more cost efficient version.
-And for different workloads different solutions might be best e.g. _[_BinaryAlert_](https://github.com/airbnb/binaryalert)_ \(Serverless\) and both can be [_integrated_](https://medium.com/@jeffzzq/how-to-integrate-an-aws-lambda-function-into-your-kubernetes-service-mesh-5d665f351675)._
+* _Currently I need something fast to show results therefor it is easier to use the managed solution from AWS.
+And I want to learn the business value not the infrastructure setup (In the future I see myself as the user not the maintainer)._

-* _I have to monitor Istio & AWS EKS closely and reevaluate in few month when the right point in time is to switch to Istio.
-When I can run us it on AZD account for cost reasons and critical feature are available.
-Until then I will use AWS Lambda with Connexion and keep the lockin to AWS at a minimum._
+* _I have to monitor AWS EKS and Tensorflow closely and reevaluate in few month if the EKS Tensorflow achieves better results then Sagemaker, currently I do not know if all features are available and what solution will be available inside AZD._

 ## Pros and Cons of the Alternatives

-### AWS Lambda
+### AWS Sagemaker

 * `+` I can use the Allianz AWS account
 * `+` It has lower cost for bootstrapping private projects
-* `+` It is tightly integrated with AWS
+* `+` It is tightly integrated with AWS e.g. lex
 * `+` It is fast to develop
 * `-` Is not the Allianz Strategy, so I cannot use it for work projects
 * `-` It is AWS specific \(Lockin\)
 * `-` It is not very "evolutionary"
-* `-` It misses some logging and routing feature like Istio

-### AWS EKS
+* `-` Only available online
+* `-` Google seems to be in the lead with regards to machine learning.

+### Kubernetes + Tensorflow

-* `+` It is more portable as I can integrate it with Istio and the complete kubernetes ecosystem
+* `+` It is more portable as I can integrate it wit the complete kubernetes ecosystem (more evolutionary)
 * `+` I could use something similar for work projects
-* `+` I can use plain docker and have a faster local development time.
+* `+` I can develop locally.
-* `-` I is more expensive for private projects
+* `-` It is more expensive for private projects
-* `-` Istio is currently still in development and important features like token validation, helm charts, egress policy is still in beta.
 * `-` AWS EKS is not available yet.
+* `-` Harder to setup and longer ramp up time
+* `-` I have to manage the infrastructure.